Quadrature amplitude modulation for electronic sideband Pound-Drever-Hall laser frequency locking: Theory

-Drifts in the I/Q impairments translate to drifts in the ESB error signal.
-The relevant error signal parameters affected by these drifts are the gain and position of the zero-crossing of the ESB error signal.
-The error signal gain (ESG) is the slope of the error signal in the vicinity of the cavity resonance.
-The error signal offset (ESO) is the shift in the position of the zero crossing of the ESB error signal, and is identically zero for an ideal error signal.
-Both of these parameters are affected by I/Q impairments.
-The I/Q impairments in the hardware can be compensated for by engineering the baseband signals appropriately.
-This can be achieved by adjusting the parameters $g, \phi, \Delta_I, \Delta_Q$ of the I and Q channel signals to closely emulate ideal phase modulation [Eq.~\eqref{eq:QAM}].
+Drifts in the I/Q impairments translate into drifts of the ESB error signal.
+The primary error-signal parameters affected are the gain $\gamma$ and the error-signal offset $\delta$ (see Fig.~\ref{fig:perfect}).
+For an ideal error signal, $\delta=0$ and $\gamma=\gamma_{\mathrm{ideal}}$ (see the previous section).
+In practice, I/Q impairments modify both $\gamma$ and $\delta$.
+These hardware impairments can be compensated by appropriately engineering the baseband signals.
+In particular, one can adjust the parameters $g$, $\phi$, $\Delta_I$, and $\Delta_Q$ of the I- and Q-channel waveforms so that the resulting modulation approaches the ideal phase-modulation case as closely as possible [Eq.~\eqref{eq:QAM}].